XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Reservation.md

 Depending on the value of applyBoth:

--   *applyBoth ="false"*: Indicates that one of the conditions (amount or percentage) has to meet the critertia before confirmation process.
+-   *applyBoth ="false"*: Indicates that one of the conditions (amount or percentage) has to meet the criteria before confirmation process.
--   *applyBoth ="true"*: Indicates that the new price can not exceed neither amount nor percentage indicated by the client.
+-   *applyBoth ="true"*: Indicates that the new price cannot exceed the amount or percentage indicated by the client.

 In case that the checking is not correct, an error will be returned before confirmation process.
 If DeltaPrice tag is not sent in case that